BarishNamazov/BarishNamazov.github.io/README.md

-# Trying to be useful.
+Interesting of you to be here.
+Meanwhile, check [image-compare](https://barishnamazov.github.io/image-compare/) out!